rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 - Project Board

-The workshops will have minutes taken and a copy stored in the[<span class="underline">CRMF</span>](#clinical-risk-management-file).
+The workshops will have minutes taken and a copy stored in the[CRMF](#clinical-risk-management-file).

 If a healthcare IT solution is deemed not to be safety related then this decision will be formally recorded.

 The technical team will advise on the best mechanism for addition of new issues to the the RCPCH Digital Growth Charts Team's project management workflow.

 Where any third-party components are used to support the healthcare IT system then they will be considered in the scope of the hazard identification activities and subsequent risk assessment.
-Where none areused a positive declaration to this effect will be recorded in the minutes.
+Where none are used a positive declaration to this effect will be recorded in the minutes.

 All identified hazards will be recorded in the Hazard Log.

 ### Risk Assessment

-the RCPCH Digital Growth Charts Team's Health will conduct healthcare IT system risk assessment inaccordance with the Risk Management Strategy.
+the RCPCH Digital Growth Charts Team's Health will conduct healthcare IT system risk assessment in accordance with the Risk Management Strategy.
 The Hazard Log will be updated to capture the risk assessment.

 ### Risk Evaluation

-The RCPCH Digital Growth Charts Team will conduct healthcare IT system risk evaluation inaccordance with the Risk Management Strategy The Hazard Log will be updated to capture the risk evaluation.
+The RCPCH Digital Growth Charts Team will conduct healthcare IT system risk evaluation in accordance with the Risk Management Strategy The Hazard Log will be updated to capture the risk evaluation.

 ### Risk Control